AntonioTorres23/OpenGL_Notes/Parallax Mapping.md

 **Parallax Occlusion Mapping**

 Parallax Occlusion Mapping is based on the same principles as Steep Parallax Mapping, but instead of taking the texture coordinates of the first depth layer after a collision, we're going to linearly interpolate between the depth layer after and before the collision.
-We base the weight of the linear interpolation on how far the surface
+We base the weight of the linear interpolation on how far the surface's height is from the depth layer's value of both layers.
+Take a look at the following picture to get a grasp of how it works.